Youssef-0007/pwn.college/Intro_to_Cybersecurity/Web_Security/24- CSRF_2.md

 * **Forms are dangerous** when not protected by CSRF tokens.
 * CSRF can be triggered by auto-submitted forms — no user interaction needed.
 * SOP does **not** block sending data — it blocks **reading** the response.

----

-## 🏁 Flag

-Once the form submission is successful, the server should expose the flag or perform the intended action.
-If the flag is shown in the response or on the victim’s dashboard, you can retrieve it accordingly.